Emergency help with food or fuel

 We offer a hardship fund for our tenants who may need financial support or are suffering crisis with:

-• For white goods where other schemes have been exhausted
+• White goods where other schemes have been exhausted.

 • An exit strategy for furnished tenancy charges where employment has commenced and the package is no longer sustainable.